-This appliance has wire function labels on all internal wiring.
-Observe the position of each wire before removing it.
+Observe the position of each wire and label before removing.
 Wiring errors may cause improper and dangerous operation.
 Verify proper operation after servicing.

 If overheating occurs, or the gas supply fails to shut off, do not turn off electrical power to the circulating pump.
 This may aggravate the problem and increase the likelihood of boiler damage.
 Instead, shut off the gas supply to the boiler at the gas service valve.